sts10/sts10.github.io/_posts/2018-11-26-totp-uris-qr-codes-2-factor.markdown

 ```bash
 qrencode -s 10 -o generated_twitter_qr_code.png 'otpauth://totp/Twitter:@sts10?secret=hereisthesecret&issuer=Twitter'
 ```

+Alternatively, Google Authenicator has an option to manually enter an account name and its key (secret).

 To get your secret out of a KeePassXC entry, Edit the entry > Click the Advanced icon > Highlight "TOTP Seed" under Additional Attributes > click the "Reveal" button on the right.